oshanz/phoenix_diagrams/README.md

 Do you have Mermaid or PlantUML diagrams spread across your codebase?
 ExDiag collects them into a simple catalog view inside your Phoenix app.
 You just point it to a directory of diagram definitions, and it does the rest.
-Everything is rendered on the client side, so you don't need a Java or PlantUML server.
+Everything is rendered on the client side.

+## Features

+- [x] Mermaid diagram rendering
+- [x] PlantUML rendering — no Java or PlantUML server required
+- [x] Pan and zoom on rendered diagrams
+- [x] Copy diagram source to clipboard
+- [x] Download rendered diagram as an image
+- [x] Dev-only live reload — editing a diagram file updates the view

 ## Installation